-We'll engage their conflicting, contrasting approaches: McLuhan, the prankster and punster, the prophet of e-media and the subliminal environments of electricity; Frye, the seemingly detached scholar whose muted prose masked heretical thinking, sublime intentions.
+We'll engage their conflicting, contrasting approaches: McLuhan, the satirist and punster, the prophet of e-media and the subliminal environments of electricity; Frye, the seemingly detached scholar whose muted prose masked heretical thinking, sublime intentions.
 What do their inspirations and observations, their pursuits of codes and laws, say to us now?
 Is there something audaciously Canadian in their writings?

-Category: A

-Historical Requirement: N/A

-Requirements:

-4004 Course Requirements, fall/winter, 2024-2025 First term: research essay on McLuhan: Exploring the meanings of the aphorisms, 'The Medium is the Message?' and 'User is Content?'
+Category: A Historical Requirement: N/A Requirements: First term: research essay on McLuhan: Exploring the meanings of the aphorisms, The Medium is the Message? and User is Content?
 (20%).
 Due in mid-October.
 Second term: research essay on Northrop Frye, a response to one of the following questions: 1.
 What is the educated imagination?
 2. How does the double vision appear in a work of art?
 (20%) Due in mid-February.
-Take home test on McLuhan and Frye and the course Readings, end of second term.
-(30%) Due in April.
-One In-Class Presentation on the writers and poets we'll be exploring.
-(20%) This can be presented by student in either the first term or the second term.
-Class Engagement, oral skills and participations with class debates, originality of research and readings in class.
-(10%) Reading List: Reading List EN 4004, Fall/Winter 2024-2025 Term 1 Media Environments: alphabet to allforabit, from AEIOU to AI Marshall McLuhan, The Book of Probes (selections) Kathy Acker, Empire of the Senseless Paolo Granata, Media Ecology (selections)/Mael Renouard, Fragments of an Infinite Memory: My Life with the Internet (selections) 4.
-Patricia Lockwood, No One is Talking About
+Take-home test on McLuhan and Frye and the course readings, end of second term.
+(30%) April 2026.
+One (1) In-Class Presentation on the thinkers, writers, novelists, poets and moviemakers we'll be exploring.
+(20%) This can be presented by students in either the first term or the second term.
+There is only one presentation for the year in 4004.
+Class Engagement, wit, oral skills, and participation with class debates, originality of research and readings in class.
+(10%) Reading List: Reading List EN 4004, Fall/Winter 2025-2026 Term 1 Media Environments: alphabet to allforabit, from AEIOU to AI 1.
+Marshall McLuhan, The Book of Probes 2.
+Kathy Acker, Empire of the Senseless 3.
+Paolo Granata, Media Ecology (selections)/Adam Kirsch, The Revolt Against Humanity: Imagining A Future Without Us 4.
+Patricia Lockwood, No One is Talking About This